Last Updated on February 15, 2022 by Maggie McKneely

 We took the advice of the hikers who had gone before and read the edited version of the sign.

 The Old Man of Storr is a great Isle of Skye hike.
 For seasoned hikers or anyone in shape, the Old Man of Storr is a breeze.
 It’s all uphill, but roundtrip is only 2ish miles.
 For everyone else, well…it’s only 2ish miles!
 The views were amazing, the time commitment was minimal (so we had more time to explore other parts of the island during our short, two-day stay), and despite its popularity, the crowds were manageable.

-If you’re thinking about checking out an Isle of Skye hike, I definitely recommend paying the Old Man of Storr a visit!
+If you’re thinking about checking out an Isle of Skye hike, I definitely recommend paying the Old Man of Storr!

 Like it?
 Pin it!